polyhedra-hub/diyMacropad/README.md

 qmk compile -kb <keyboard> -km default
 ```

-For flashing the keyboard I suggest using QMK Toolbox, as it downloads all the necessery drivers.
+For flashing the keyboard I suggest using QMK Toolbox, as it downloads all the necessary drivers.

 You just need to go to